 I lean against the counter and fold my arms.
 I look her straight in the eye and ask if Tony Poletti is still her man.

 She shrugs and pouts.
 "I just want a family.
 You have one.
-Why can't you understand that I want one.
+Why can't you understand I want one.
 I can take care of kids."
 She looks at me slyly.
 "I know how to make a man happy.
 You think I don't."

 Zing!
 The blood jumps inside me.